Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 What we don't know for retatrutide:

 Does the glucagon receptor activation change cancer risk compared to pure GLP-1 agonists?
-Theoretically, glucagon stimulates lipolysis and metabolic rate, which might affect cell proliferation.
 We simply don't have long-term data yet.
+Standard cancer screening based on age and risk factors is recommended — no additional screening is currently warranted.

 Comparison to Other Weight-Loss Medications